 If you're like my "star interviewer" friend, props to you.
 For the rest of us, I hope these interview tips help you step outside your comfort zone and land the creative job of your dreams.

-Now that you're ready to interview, check out the available positions in our job database.
+Now that you're ready to interview, check out our available creative and marketing positions.